 The group’s PhD program has always been of worldclass quality.
 The group has delivered over 70 PhDs, including MIT Full Professor Frans Kaashoek and Amazon CTO Werner Vogels.
 Since 2010, five theses have won the Roger Needham PhD Award for best systems PhD thesis in Europe, outperforming any other systems group.
 Moreover, one thesis (Giuffrida’s) has won the Dennis M. Ritchie Doctoral Dissertation Award, the only such award ever given to a non-US university, and another thesis has won the ACM SIGSAC Dissertation Award.

 The Computer Systems group has about a dozen new projects from NWO and other agencies, in areas like high-performance Deep Learning (with Schiphol airport, ING bank, TATA steel, various medical centers), blockchains, many-cores (with the Netherlands eScience Center), big data, reverse engineering, software security, hardware security, and distributed ecosystems.
 Another recent NWO grant allows us to build the 6th generation of the Distributed ASCI Supercomputer (DAS), a unique distributed computer science testbed.
 We have strong collaborations worldwide and nationally, especially with the University of Amsterdam.
 We take part in ASCI, the Advanced School for Computing and Imaging, which offers graduate courses to our PhD students.
 Also, we are pleased to appoint two new tenure track assistant professors (Lin Wang, Animesh Trivedi) in the HPDC and MCS groups.
-All this research is also valuable for many dozens of MSc Computer Science students who participate in our tracks or in our PDCS top-master program.
+All this research is also valuable for many dozens of students who participate in our Computer Science Master tracks or in our Computer Security Master program.